 Also, a fine of 2% global annual revenues will be charged to those companies that fail to notify supervising authorities, or not maintaining their records.

-We witnessed a not-so-pleasant site of the privacy scandal that shook the entire world, which involved Facebook and Cambridge Analytica.
-This is why GDPR means so much for the people of EU, and also to the entire world if it happens to be successful.
-The above guide presents you with the best GDPR VPNs that fully complies with GDPR regulations.
+I witnessed a not-so-pleasant site of the privacy scandal that shook the entire world, which involved Facebook and Cambridge Analytica.
+This is why GDPR means so much for the people of the EU, as user data is much more secure now.